tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 6.4.5.1 Example in Pseudocode (non-normative)

-Given the specification:
+A Specification is a sequence of statements in the form of a string representing the response followed by the criteria that would result in that response.
+Thus, given the following Specification:

 EXTERNAL_PREREQUISITES_NOT_MET if the bdq:SourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode was EMPTY; COMPLIANT if the value of dwc:countryCode is found in bdq:sourceAuthority; otherwise NOT_COMPLIANT

-Pseudocode for an implementation follows the sequence of RESPONSE, criteria; of the specification, with external prerequisites being able to be thrown from anywhere within the logic, but handled within the construct that builds a Result object.
+'EXTERNAL_PREREQUISITES_NOT_MET' is a response and 'if the bdq:SourceAuthority is not available' is the criterion.

+The expected response provides a sequence of criteria to evaluate.
+This should be done in the order specified in the expected response, except for EXTERNAL_PREREQUISITES_NOT_MET, which can be handled as an exception raised from an invocation of an external resource.

+Following is pseudocode that follows the same order of evaluation of the criteria, returning a result for the first matched criterion, or EXTERNAL_PREREQUISITES_NOT_MET for the first failure to invoke the external resource.

-    Function validationCountrycodeNotempty(countryCode) returns Result {
+    Function validationCountrycodeStandard(countryCode) returns Result {
       String sourceAuthority = "ISO 3166-1-alpha-2"
       Result result = new Result()
       try {